divya-777/Forecasting-Next-Day-Bitcoin-Prices/README.md

 **5.Modeling:**

-***splitting:*** Followed the sliding window approach with a window size of 500 data points.
+***Splitting:*** Followed the sliding window approach with a window size of 500 data points.
 Of which 1st 400 points are set for training and the remaining for testing the model.

 ***Scaling:*** Performed Feature Scaling through Scikit-Learn library, used either Robust Scalar followed by Min-Max Scalar or Standard Scaler to scale the data based on the performance.